-- Oiltanking developing storage tanks, loading and unloading pipelines, rail and marine loading and unloading facilities and other logistics assets (collectively, the "OT Logistics Assets").
-Oiltanking will effectively design, construct, operate, and maintain the OT Logistics Assets to support the new ReGen III re-refinery; - Oiltanking and ReGen III entering into a Terminal Services Agreement; and - Oiltanking and ReGen III entering a long-term ground lease for the re-refinery.
+- Oiltanking developing storage tanks, loading and unloading pipelines, rail/truck and marine loading and unloading facilities and other logistics assets (collectively, the "OT Logistics Assets").
+Oiltanking will effectively design, construct, operate, and maintain the OT Logistics Assets to support the new ReGen III recycling facility; - Oiltanking and ReGen III entering into a Terminal Services Agreement; and - Oiltanking and ReGen III entering a long-term ground lease for the UMO recycling facility.

-The development of the USGC Facility is expected to take place over 15 to 20 months once a final investment decision is made.
+The development of the USGC Facility is expected to take place once a final investment decision is made.
 The table below describes the steps required to develop the USGC Facility, with the estimated duration and costs to complete each step.
 The first two steps include preliminary engineering work.

-The Company has commenced discussions with potential investors to finance the USGC Facility.
-Those discussions are taking place concurrently with the preliminary steps described in the table below.
-The Company expects to make a final investment decision with respect to the USGC Facility by December 31, 2021, which final investment decision may be made prior to the completion of the preliminary steps described in the table below Once a final investment decision is made, the design can be completed and the construction activities can begin.
+The Company is in discussions with potential investors to finance the USGC Facility and preliminary steps described in the table below commenced in September 2021.
+A final investment decision may be made prior to the completion of the preliminary steps.
+The table below shows the status of the preliminary activities.